 The first step will be localizing the area of the compression.
 A patient may have several areas of disk disease but the surgeon will need to know which one is the active one.
 This will require some kind of advanced imaging such as CT scanning, MRI imaging, or myelography.
 The patient commonly goes directly to surgery after imaging without being awakened from general anesthesia.

 Several procedures can be used to decompress the spinal cord and remove the disk material.
 Several common procedures one may hear about are: hemilaminectomy, pediculectomy, dorsal laminectomy, ventral slot, and fenestration.

 This procedure is reserved for neck disks.
 Here a slot is drilled in the vertebral bodies of the bones on either side of the disk creating a small window over the disk space.
 Mineralized disk material can be removed and, since the window includes adjacent bone, there is room for the swollen spinal cord to decompress.
 Disks in the neck present a unique situation in that the disk can be approached from the throat side or the nape/scruff side.
 The ventral slot uses a throat side approach.

 This is a preventive procedure often performed on the disk spaces near the herniated space.
 It involves making a slit over the annulus fibrosus and removal of any mineralized nucleus pulposus.
+In other words, a slit is made in the soft area between vertebrae so that any disk material will herniate away from the spinal cord as it follows the path of least resistance.
 For some patients, this is the only surgery needed but it is not truly a decompressive surgery.
 Whether or not fenestration truly reduces the chance of recurrence of signs is a controversial subject.

 Recovery after Surgery